Ammar-Ishfaq/PQCryptoOnAndroid/README.md

 The project illustrates how to deploy PQCrypto test batches on multiple Android cpu architectures and OS versions (APIs).

 PQCryptoOnAndroid is a fork of [LibOQSTestApp](https://github.com/Hatzen/LibOQSTestApp) and addresses multiple issues, including:
-* Build libOQS tests on 32-bit armv7 and x86 (in addition to armv8 and x86_64) architectures.
+* Build libOQS tests on 32-bit ARMv7 and x86 (in addition to ARMv8 and x86_64) architectures.
-* Fix a stack overflow issue of Classic McEliece.
+* Fix to a stack overflow issue of Classic McEliece.
 McEliece needs a 2-4MB stack but the Android JVM (ART) threads are defaulted to 1MB stacks.
-* Allows to locally run PQCrypto tests on emulator devices for all Android ABIs (armeabi-v7a, arm64-v8a, x86, x86_64) without long booting timings.
+* Allows to locally run PQCrypto tests on emulator devices for all major Android ABIs (armeabi-v7a, arm64-v8a, x86 and x86_64) without long boot timings.

 ## Project structure

 The project is split into

-1. The module which wraps the JNI Interface to use liboqs on android (liboqs-android folder).
+1. The module which wraps the JNI Interface to use liboqs on android (`liboqs-android` folder).

 2. An example app (app folder) showing the usage with a fictional example: